Monterey Bay Area Intergroup of Alcoholics Anonymous

 The purpose of our Central Office is to provide the infrastructure and resources so the fellowship can carry out its 12-Step work.
-The office is directly responsible to the MBAIAA, the Group Conscience of the A.A. fellowship in the Monterey Bay Area.
+The office is directly responsible to the Monterey Bary Area Intergroup of Alcoholics Anonymous (MBAIAA), the Group Conscience of the A.A. fellowship in the Monterey Bay Area.
 As a result, we help MBAIAA and its committees carry out their service work.
 Following is some of what MBAIAA does to support A.A. service work:

 Central Office Volunteers

 Central Office Volunteers are an integral part of Alcoholics Anonymous.
 They are representative of A.A. and may be the first impression callers and visitors have of the Monterey Bay Area Intergroup and A.A. as a whole.
 Our volunteers make a commitment to work one 4 hour shift each week, manning the front desk at Central Office.
 Duties include answering the phone, literature sales and greeting visitors to the office.
 Volunteers receive training on phone etiquette and office procedures.